Schweriner/tgm_copyright/README.rst

 Issues and ToDos
 ==================

-* The extension does not respect the current rootline yet
 * The display of image copyrights in the frontend is only implemented for css_styled_content, yet.
 * Add an extension setting to make the copyright field required